anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Rotate

 Original photos may have the wrong orientation due to a photographer had took photo shots with various camera rotations and embedded auto-rotation does not work properly.
-The information about picture orientation is usually written down in the image EXIF metadata by camera software and used for rotation.
+The information about picture orientation is usually written down in the image `EXIF` metadata by camera software and used for rotation.
 You can rotate images programmable by 90/180/270-degree angles or flip photos vertically or horizontally to fix this issue.
 In some cases, the photos were made with a mistake of horizon slop, the horizon line has not strongly horizontal.
 The program library gives you the possibility to rotate an image on a specific angle as well.

 C# code example:
 [howto-rotate-image](howto_rotate_image.md)

-A more detailed description of resize, crop and rotate operations you could find in the official documentation [link](https://docs.aspose.com/imaging/net/crop-rotate-and-resize-images/).
+The more detailed description of resize, crop and rotate operations you can find in the official documentation [link](https://docs.aspose.com/imaging/net/crop-rotate-and-resize-images/).

 ## Remove background

-Sometimes you need to remove a background from a photo and leave only human's figures or other objects on a white field.
+Sometimes you need to remove a background from a photo and leave only human’s figures or other objects on a white field.
 Removing a picture background or editing a photo background are more complicated tasks than the basic image manipulations mentioned above.
 With Aspose.Imaging library you can effectively remove or change a photo background.
-The image library could automatically mask background pixels and set them to zero (white color) or another color.
-Additionally Imaging.Cloud API could be used for improving masking results.
-The Cloud API is used for detecting objects on a photo and applying detected objects' bounds to the image more precisely.
+The image library can automatically mask background pixels and set them to zero (white color) or another color.
+Additionally Imaging.Cloud API can be used for improving masking results.
+The Cloud API is used for detecting objects on a photo and applying detected objects’ bounds to the image more precisely.

 Original image: